HL7/pco-ig/input/pagecontent/StructureDefinition-pco-gas-score-observation-intro.md

 **Each GAS Score Observation must have:**

 1. a status
-1. a category code, preferably "survey", but others can be used from the US Core value set.
+1. a category code of "survey"
 1. a code identifying the type GAS assessment
 1. a patient